Fact Sheet: Aviation Charges, Fuel Fees and Taxes

 - Portugal: In October, the Portuguese Government announced the withdrawal of a proposal to introduce a new ‘green’ tax.
 The tax would have cost the industry approximately EUR 30 million annually.

 - Aviation must not be treated as a cash cow for providers or an easy target for taxation by governments

 - Providers should continue to build on the collaborative relationships established with airlines

 - The industry must continue to seek opportunities for cost reduction and efficiency improvements

-Note: (1) Total cost of transport is calculated as commercial aviation revenues plus portion of user charges levied via passenger ticket in addition to the fare.
+Note: (1) Total cost of transport is calculated as commercial aviation revenues plus the portion of user charges levied via passenger tickets in addition to the fare.
 It excludes passenger taxes levied by governments.
 Source: ACI and revenues reported by major ANSPs where available.